pyg-team/pytorch-frame/README.md

 ## Library Highlights

-Whether you are a machine learning researcher or first-time user of machine learning toolkits, here are some reasons to use PyTorchFrame for deep learning on tabular dataset.

-* **Easy-to-use and unified API**:
-  PyG is *PyTorch-on-the-rocks*: It utilizes a tensor-centric API and keeps design principles close to vanilla PyTorch.
-  If you are already familiar with PyTorch, utilizing PyTorch Frame is straightforward.
+PyTorch Frame emphasizes a tensor-centric API and maintains design elements similar to vanilla PyTorch.
+For those acquainted with PyTorch, adapting to PyTorch Frame is a seamless process.

+* **Easy-to-use on Structured Data with Different Semantic Types**:
+  PyTorch Frame provides inhouse support for multimodal learning on a variety of semantic types.
 * **Comprehensive and well-maintained Deep Tabular Models**:
-  Most of the state-of-the-art Deep Tabular architectures have been implemented by library developers and are ready to be applied.
+  Most of the state-of-the-art deep learning models for tabular data have been implemented by library developers and are ready to be applied.
 * **PyG Integration**:
   Pytorch Frame can be integrated with PyG.
 Node feature can be represented with `TensorFrame`, which can include a variety of semantic types, including numerical features, categorical features, text, etc.